for Service TSP Representatives

-The IRC § 402(g) elective deferral limit for 2018 is $18,500.
+The IRC § 402(g) elective deferral limit for 2020 is $19,500.
 This limit applies to the traditional (tax-deferred) and Roth contributions made by a service member during the calendar year.
 The combined total of traditional (tax-deferred) and Roth contributions made during the calendar year cannot exceed the elective deferral limit.
-However, the effective deferral limit does not apply to traditional TSP contributions made from tax-exempt pay earned while deployed in a combat zone, catch-up contributions, contributions made by the participant’s employing service or agency, or amounts transferred or rolled over into the TSP.
+However, the elective deferral limit does not apply to Agency/Service Automatic (1%) Contributions, Agency/Service Matching Contributions, catch-up contributions, traditional contributions made from tax-exempt pay, or amounts transferred or rolled over into the TSP.

 Catch-Up Contributions Limit (IRC Section 414(v))

 The IRC § 414(v) catch-up contribution limit for 2020 is $6,500.
 Participants who will make contributions to the TSP (or certain other employer sponsored plans) up to the elective deferral limit, and who will be age 50 or older by the end of 2020, may make a catch-up contribution election to contribute additional pay to their TSP accounts.
 These contributions may be traditional (tax-deferred) and/or Roth and do not count toward the elective deferral limit.
 Eligible participants elect a whole dollar amount from basic pay, and a new election must be made each year.
 Service members may elect to make traditional (tax-deferred) and/or Roth catch-up contributions from their taxable pay.
 Members receiving tax-exempt pay may only elect Roth catch-up contributions.
 The combined total of traditional (tax-deferred) and Roth catch-up contributions made during the calendar year cannot exceed the catch-up contribution limit.